bloominstituteoftechnology/AboutMe/README.md

 This project will help you practice the skills and concepts you learned related to constants, variables and print statements.

+If you are not on a Mac and you would like to go through this intro course, this module’s project will be done using repl.it, an online service that will run Swift code for you.

+If you are on a Mac, you can choose to use repl.it or Xcode to write and run your project code.

 ### Non-Mac Users:

-Please go to [this repl.it page](https://repl.it/student/submissions/7575979) to complete the assignment.
-The instructions are on that page as well.
+Please go to [this repl.it page](https://repl.it/classroom/invite/dPzQZNZ) to get added to the "classroom" where each project is stored in private.

 ### Mac Users: